sonalys/kset/README.md

 *   **Key-Based:** Uniqueness is determined by a user-provided selector function.
 *   **Comprehensive API:** Implements standard set operations like Union, Intersection, Difference, Symmetric Difference, Subset/Superset checks, etc.
 *   **Iterable:** Provides an `iter.Seq[V]` method compatible with Go 1.22+.
+*   **Selectable Underlying Data Structure** Allows you to choose either a hash-table or a tree-map structure for the sets.

 ## Installation